supernginx/flowplayer-plugins/flash/controls/trunk/README.txt

 - #483 move up button mode config to detect enabled state, toggle slider enabled / disabled colour correctly.
 - #483 only run the stage event once to prevent re-enabling unnecessarily.
 - cleanup redundant reference to the controlbar.
+- #485 initialise autohide config with fullscreenOnly disabled or else causes issues when configuring as enabled.

 3.2.5
 -----